Elva kvinnor i ett hus

-Elva kvinnor i ett hus (English: Eleven Women in One House) is the fifth studio album by Swedish pop singer Agnetha Fältskog, released on 1 December 1975 by Cupol Records.
+Elva kvinnor i ett hus (English: Eleven Women in a House) is the fifth studio album by Swedish pop singer Agnetha Fältskog, released on 1 December 1975 by Cupol Records.

 Album information

-The album was recorded in the same period as her bandmate Anni-Frid Lyngstad made her Swedish number one album Frida ensam - and both were recorded between sessions and a very busy promotion schedule for the ABBA albums Waterloo and ABBA.
-Elva Kvinnor I Ett Hus was originally slated for release in 1973 but following Agnetha's pregnancy that year and later the unexpected success with ABBA it was postponed and not released until late 1975.
+The album was recorded in the same period as her bandmate Anni-Frid Lyngstad made her Swedish number one album Frida ensam – and both were recorded between sessions and a very busy promotion schedule for the ABBA albums Waterloo and ABBA.
+Elva Kvinnor I Ett Hus was originally slotted for release in 1973 but following Agnetha's pregnancy that year and later the unexpected success with ABBA it was postponed and not released until late 1975.
 By then, four years had passed since the release of her last Swedish solo-album, När en vacker tanke blir en sång.

 Fältskog composed all but one of the songs herself with lyrics by Swedish writer, journalist and lyricist Bosse Carlgren.
 The only exception was the Swedish version of the ABBA song "S.O.S." which was written by Benny Andersson, Stig Anderson and Fältskog's husband at the time, Björn Ulvaeus.
 Fältskog's record company Cupol insisted on including a Swedish version of an ABBA song to increase album sales.

-After two recordings in 1973, "Elva kvinnor i ett hus" marks the first time that Agnetha produced an entire album herself.
+After two recordings in 1973, Elva kvinnor i ett hus marks the first time that Agnetha produced an entire album herself.

-"Elva Kvinnor I Ett Hus" was first released on CD in 2004 as part of the "Agnetha Fältskog De Första Åren" 6 CD boxed set.
+Elva Kvinnor I Ett Hus was first released on CD in 2004 as part of the Agnetha Fältskog De Första Åren 6-CD boxed set.
 It also appeared on the Agnetha Faltskog edition of Original Album Classics, part of a larger series of identically named box sets issued by Sony Music in 2008.